alubin03/ConnectingVMs/README.md

-## Lab Setup: Configuring NAT network to connect 2 VM
+## Configuring NAT network to connect 2 VM

 I am setting up my lab enviornment to use for malware analysis, penetration testing, and secure software testing.🌐